 - Think of all the time you’ll save when you don’t have to take it into the shop all the time

 If you decide that it’s time for a replacement, consider whether you want to buy new or used, or whether it’s better for you to lease or buy.
-Whichever choices you make, CARPROOF has lots of free information to help you find the right car for you -- just download our free Buying Guide.
+Whichever choices you make, CARFAX Canada has plenty of free information to help you find the right car for you -- just download our free Buying Guide.